Marathon: Wheelchair division

 Many marathons feature a wheelchair division.
 Typically, those in the wheelchair racing division start their races earlier than their running counterparts.

-The first wheelchair marathon was in 1974 in Toledo, Ohio, and it was won by Bob Hall at 2:54.
+The first wheelchair marathon was held in 1974 in Toledo, Ohio, won by Bob Hall at 2:54.
 Hall competed in the 1975 Boston Marathon and finished in 2:58, inaugurating the introduction of wheelchair divisions into the Boston Marathon.
 From 1977, the race was declared the US National Wheelchair championship.
 The Boston Marathon awards $10,000 to the winning push-rim athlete.
 Ernst van Dyk has won the Boston Marathon wheelchair division ten times and holds the world record at 1:18:27, set in Boston in 2004.
 Jean Driscoll won eight times (seven consecutively) and holds the women's world record at 1:34:22.

 The New York City Marathon banned wheelchair entrants in 1977, citing safety concerns, but then voluntarily allowed Bob Hall to compete after the state Division of Human Rights ordered the marathon to show cause.
 The Division ruled in 1979 that the New York City Marathon and New York Road Runners club had to allow wheelchair athletes to compete, and confirmed this at appeal in 1980, but the New York Supreme Court ruled in 1981 that a ban on wheelchair racers was not discriminatory as the marathon was historically a foot race.
 However, by 1986, 14 wheelchair athletes were competing, and an official wheelchair division was added to the marathon in 2000.

 Some of the quickest people to complete a wheel-chair marathon include Thomas Geierpichler (Austria), who won gold in the men's T52-class marathon (no lower limb function) in 1 hr 49 min 7 sec in Beijing, China, on 17 September 2008; and, Heinz Frei (Switzerland) who won the men's T54 marathon (for racers with spinal cord injuries) in a time of 1 hr 20 min and 14 sec in Oita, Japan, 31 October 1999.